qBraid/qBraid-Lab/docs/lab/intel.rst

 Intel® Quantum SDK
 ====================

-Intel Quantum SDK is a C++ based API that allows users to write software targeted for Intel quantum hardware.
+Intel® Quantum SDK is a C++ based API that allows users to write software targeted for Intel quantum hardware.
 It is available as a pre-installed environment on qBraid Lab, and is free to access for all users: